Can You Use Water For Contact Lens Solution?

 Why is water bad for contact lenses?

 First of all, plain water does not have the same pH level as tears or saline.
 Water is generally more acidic and will cause your eyes to feel dry if you place water-exposed lenses onto your corneas.
-This will not only feel uncomfortable but the different pH level could also ruin and soil your contacts indefinitely, especially if they are the soft lens type.
+This will not only feel uncomfortable but the different pH levels could also ruin and soil your contacts indefinitely, especially if they are the soft lens type.

 Tap water also contains a residual amount of chlorine.
 This chlorine can be absorbed by your lens and then will gradually leach out onto your eye.
 This will leave your eyes feeling sore and irritated - it could also cause irrevocable damage.

 Lastly, contact solution has been specially formulated by healthcare professionals to clean and disinfect your lenses.
-Water, whether it be from a tap or bottle, does not share the same disinfectant properties as these specialised solutions.
+Water, whether it be from a tap or bottle, does not share the same disinfectant properties as these specialized solutions.
 In fact, tap water could have more of an adverse effect, with the potential to do more harm than good.

 Water, even purified bottled water, contains bacteria and harmful pathogens.
 When you rinse or store your monthly contacts using water, you stand a chance of exposing your lenses to these threatening microorganisms.
 This is why swimming and washing your face while your coloured contact lenses or daily contact lenses are in is not recommended either.

 Bacteria and pathogens can cause your eyes to become irritated and inflamed, but in a worst-case scenario, they can also cause a sight-threatening parasitic eye infection called Acanthamoeba keratitis.
 Wikipedia defines Acanthamoeba keratitis as a disease in which amoebae invade the cornea of the eye – this invasion can cause permanent blindness.

 Signs and symptoms of eye infection can include: